MartinKuschnik/FFXIV-Zodiac-Glass/README.md

 ## THIS PROJECT IS NO LONGER FULL SUPPORTED!!!
 I will no longer update the memory addresses automatically.

-But I will update those if I get multiple requests for it.
+You can use the [Memory Address Update Guide](https://github.com/MartinKuschnik/FFXIV-Zodiac-Glass/wiki/Memory-Address-Update-Guide) to update the memory addresses and request a merge.
+I will do such an update by myself only if I got multiple requests.

 DirectX 11 is also not supported!!!